Abscesses Your Trusted Neighborhood Urgent Care

 Frequently Asked Questions

-Is the Incision and Drainage procedure painful?
+Is the Incision and Drainage Procedure Painful?

 We use a local anesthetic to numb the area completely before the procedure, so you should not feel any pain during the drainage.

-How long does the Incision and Drainage procedure take?
+How Long Does the Incision and Drainage Procedure Take?

 The procedure itself is relatively quick, usually taking about 15 to 30 minutes, depending on the size and location of the abscess.